stevenvachon/todo-ssr/client/README.md

 ```

-## Building & Testing
+## Building and Testing

-Builds can be performed manually via:
+A build can be performed manually via:
 ```shell
 npm run build
 ```